linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

     seconds.
     The default is not to stop until all URLs are checked.
+    Command line option: none **maxfilesizedownload=**\ *NUMBER*
+    Files larger than NUMBER bytes will be ignored, without downloading anything if accessed over http and an accurate Content-Length header was returned.
+    No more than this amount of a file will be downloaded.
+    The default is 5242880 (5 MB).
+    Command line option: none
+**maxfilesizeparse=**\ *NUMBER*
+    Files larger than NUMBER bytes will not be parsed for links.
+    The default is 1048576 (1 MB).
     Command line option: none
 **maxnumurls=**\ *NUMBER*
     Maximum number of URLs to check.
 New URLs will not be queued after the given number of URLs is checked.